greymatter-io/gm-ui-components/README.md

 # Documentation

-See the [Grey Matter UI Components storybook](https://greymatter-io.github.io/gm-ui-components) for more usage examples and documentation.
+See the [greymatter.io UI Components storybook](https://greymatter-io.github.io/gm-ui-components) for more usage examples and documentation.

 # Compatability